 1 NightForce SHV 5-20x56mm Riflescope

-If there’s an optic company out there no quality, it’s NightForce.
+If there’s an optic company out there for quality, it’s NightForce.
 No other company on planet earth can hold a candle to their tactical long-range style optics.
 Built specifically for people who have very high demands for their equipment, NightForce provides a product that can do what others can’t.

-This is one of their best scopes for people looking for a decent blend between tactical features, and cost.
+This is one of the best scopes for people looking for a decent blend between tactical features, and cost.
 When it comes to long-range precision shooting, optics get more expensive than any other product needed.
 Forgoing custom turrets and illuminated reticle, you get this excellent scope for much cheaper than other products offered by NightForce.

-The best part of the scope is the high quality, fully armored and fully multicoated lenses are just about as bombproof as you can get, many features on this scope are only really applicable if you are shooting out to 1000 yards and beyond.
+The best part of the scope is the high quality, fully armored and fully multicoated lenses that are just about as bombproof as you can get, many features on this scope are only really applicable if you are shooting out to 1000 yards and beyond.

-If you have a bench rest rifle set up, built around a custom Remington 700 or Savage Action taking advantage of the scope will be easy.
+If you have a bench rest rifle set up, built around a custom Remington 700 or Savage Action taking advantage of this scope will be easy.
 However, if you have a common hunting rifle like a Ruger American Compact or Remington 783, this is not an appropriate scope for those rifles.

 2 Nikon P-308 4-12x40 Riflescope, Matte, BDC 800